-- 10. The evaluation of applications for funding from the Broadband Fund takes place in three stages.
-First, the Commission considers whether an application meets certain eligibility criteria; applications that do not meet these eligibility criteria will not be considered further.
+10. The evaluation of applications for funding from the Broadband Fund takes place in three stages.
+First, the Commission considers whether an application meets certain eligibility criteria; applications that do not meet the criteria will not be considered.
 Second, the Commission evaluates proposed projects based on certain assessment criteria to identify a set of selectable projects.
 Third, from the set of selectable projects identified, the Commission selects projects for funding based on certain project selection considerations.
-These eligibility, assessment and selection consideration criteria were established in Telecom Regulatory Policy 2018-377 and are listed in the Application Guide. - 11.
-The Commission has considered Keewaytinook Okimakanak's application in light of the eligibility, assessment and selection consideration criteria applicable to all applicants and project types, as well as the eligibility and assessment criteria applicable to satellite-dependent community projects (satellite projects).2
+These eligibility, assessment and selection consideration criteria were established in Telecom Regulatory Policy 2018-377 and are listed in the Application Guide.

+11. The Commission has considered RCCI's application in light of the eligibility, assessment and selection consideration criteria applicable to all applicants and project types, as well as the eligibility and assessment criteria applicable to mobile wireless projects serving major transportation roads.